Driving in Kansas

 Kansas does not use a points system against driver’s licenses for traffic violations.
 Instead, any individual convicted of 3 major traffic violations in a 12-month period will automatically have their driver’s license either revoked or suspended.

-State Car Insurance Requirements
+Car Insurance in Kansas Requirements

 Did you know?